kabeershaikhh/Taskify/README.md

 👁️ View full task details

-💾 Data persistence using Room (optional)
+💾 Data persistence using Room

 📱 Clean and responsive layout using XML

 💡 Splash screen with transition

-🟦 Ripple effect on buttons for better UX

 🧱 Architecture